 - Emotional problems such as anxiety or depression

-Opiate Detox Center
+How Treatment Works at an Opiate Detox Center

 During your stay at a residential addiction treatment program, you will work closely with doctors and other health care professionals to move forward in your recovery journey.
 The objective of detox is to help you flush the toxins from your system while keeping you safe and stable at the same time.

 Medical oversight is necessary because the moment you begin to reduce your use of opiates, your body reacts and begins a period called withdrawal.
 Different drugs cause different withdrawal symptoms.
-Some of the symptoms for opiates include:
+Some of the symptoms for opiates include

 - Excessive yawning